-The author gives us a thrilling tale about three women who worked as code-breakers at Bletchley Park outside of London during World War 2nd.
+The author presents us with a thrilling tale about three women who worked as code-breakers at Bletchley Park outside of London during World War II.
 The story is full of aspirations, determination, courage, betrayal, and secrecy.
-As you read the gripping historical fiction, you will explore love, betrayal, grief, friendship, and the profound responsibility of keeping a thought-provoking and heartbreaking secret with a beautiful reminder about the sacrifices made by humankind and the strength of these enduring characters.
+As you read this gripping historical fiction, you will explore love, betrayal, grief, friendship, and the profound responsibility of keeping a thought-provoking and heartbreaking secret with a beautiful reminder about the sacrifices made by humankind and the strength of these enduring characters.

-The Rose Code follows three women are recruited to work at Bletchley Park during World War II with a common purpose: joining the fight against the Nazis by breaking the German military codes.
+Kate Quinn shares this novel based on real-life women involved, however the story is a fiction.
+It follows three women who are recruited to work at Bletchley Park during World War II with a common purpose: joining the fight against the Nazis by breaking the German military codes.
 After being separated by a wartime secret, the women came together once again to discover the truth about their past.

-I can’t give anything away, but as you read into the story, you see twists that surprise you that are very enjoyable to read.
-Let’s explore the review for more details regarding the novel.
+I can’t give anything away, but as you read into the story, you see twists that surprise you are very much enjoyable to read.
+Let’s explore this interesting read for more details.